ashtonw7/writing-with-no-purpose/posts/caveman.md

 —Ugg thinks that is good idea.
 Ugg will choose Bibi as cavewife.

-—No, Ogg already pick Bibi.
+—No, Ogg already picked Bibi.
 Ugg can have Blargh.

 //